stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 }
 ```

-This of course is not a must-have of the proposed solution and might be better treated as a separate topic.
+Such an addition of course is not a must-have of the proposed solution and might be better treated as a separate topic.

+At this point we answer possible objections against the proposed solution.
+Another objection could be the existence of a suitable alternative, see the section about the alternatives further below.

 ### Objections from the rejection of proposal SE-0231